 see CATHERINE DAMMARTIN

 MARGARET VERNANDO (d.1540+)

-Margaret Vernando or Fernandez was the illegitimate daughter of Peter Fernandez (d.
+Margaret Vernando (or Fernandez) was the illegitimate daughter of Peter Fernandez (d.
 June 1533), a Spanish physician living in London.
 He is referred to as a surgeon in his denization papers (CPR 1485-94, 258).
-Margaret married John Bruges (Bridges/Brigges), who appears to have been the son of Thomas Bridges, a merchant tailor and slave trader who lived in Seville from 1491 until his death.
-In 1528 he was granted the right to trade with the Indies.
-By Florentina Núñez, Thomas had two daughters and a son, John, who went to Peru (in the Indies) in 1534.
-In 1523 the family was living in a house in the Calley de Bayona.
-The John Bruges who married Margaret Vernando had a house in the Old Change, London and it was there that his father-in-law was living when he died.
-Although Fernandez was married to Joan, widow of merchant tailor Thomas Pemberton, he left everything to his daughter, stating in his will: “my wife shall inherit nothing of me for she robbed me.”
-Margaret Vernando is mentioned in two further wills.
-Robert Yaxley (d.
-October 1540), one of the six founder members of the College of Physicians in 1513, left her a silver cup.
+Margaret married John Bruges (Bridges/Brigges), who appears to have been the son of Florentina Núñez and Thomas Bridges, a merchant tailor and slave trader who lived in Seville from 1491 until his death and was granted the right to trade with the Indies in 1528.
+John and Margaret had a house in the Old Change, London, where Fernandez was living when he died.
+He left everything to his daughter, stating in his will: “my wife [Joan, widow of merchant tailor Thomas Pemberton] shall inherit nothing of me for she robbed me.”
+Margaret Vernando is also mentioned in the will of Robert Yaxley (d.
+October 1540), one of the six founder members of the College of Physicians in 1513.
+He left her a silver cup.
 His widow, Margaret (née Leventhorpe), who made her will two days after her husband did, left Margaret Vernando a gold ring with a table diamond, a scarlet petticoat, a nightgown of black chamlet, a velvet bonnet edged with pearl, and a bedcover edged with gold.

 see ALICE TAME

 see ELEANOR POLE